Military Arms Channel on youtube does some pentration test on the 308 Winchester, 7.62×39, 5.45×39 and the 5.56mm.

 Why did the 5.45×39 the tree, while the 7.62×39 and the 5.56mm did not?

-The Military Arms Channel on youtube has posted another excellent video, this time its about what gun should someone buy post election?
+The Military Arms Channel on YouTube has posted another excellent video, this time its about what gun should someone may prefer in a post Democrat election?

 For most of you the information covered in the video is very basic and boring.
 It goes back to whether the shooter likes the AK-47 or the AR-15 better.